 Once you reach the village of Hohenschwangau, it’s about a 30-minute walk to the castle.
 If you’re travelling with your bags, there is luggage storage at Füssen station.

 It’s worth noting that if you need to buy your ticket, buy it before you start heading up to the castle!
 Tickets are only available at the Ticket Centre in Hohenschwangau, and not at the castle itself.

 If you didn’t want to walk up you could go by horse and buggy.
-It costs €6 per person uphill and €3 per person downhill.
+It costs around €6 per person uphill and around €3 per person downhill.
 Note: You still have to walk up 300 meters if you take this option.

 Your other option is to go by shuttle bus (which doesn’t run in snowy conditions).
-It costs €1.80 per person uphill, €1 per person for downhill or €2.60 for a return trip.
+It costs about €1.80 per person uphill, €1 per person for downhill or €2.60 for a return trip.
 This map shows you how to get there.

 Is it Worth Visiting Schloss Hohenschwangau As Well?

 Admittedly, I did not visit this castle, when I visited Neuschwanstein.
 A lot of my friends had recommended it, so I made a separate day trip to this very different palace.

 Travel tip: Visit Schloss Hohenschwangau before visiting Neuschwanstein.
 If you visit it afterward, it will pale in comparison.